 Some arrhythmias don’t cause symptoms and are not life-threatening.
 But certain types, such as ventricular tachycardia, can increase your risk of heart failure and sudden cardiac death.

-The heart rhythm specialists, or electrophysiologists, at the Heart Institute have deep expertise diagnosing and treating arrhythmias.
+The heart rhythm specialists, or electrophysiologists, at the Heart and Vascular Institute have deep expertise diagnosing and treating arrhythmias.

-When you come to the Heart Institute for heart rhythm care, you benefit from:
+When you come to the Heart and Vascular Institute for heart rhythm care, you benefit from:

 Dedicated team of experts: Our board-certified team of electrophysiologists work collaboratively with cardiologists, cardiothoracic surgeons and heart imaging specialists to accurately diagnose and treat your heart rhythm problem.

 Advanced diagnostics: Our sophisticated 3D heart mapping system pinpoints the source of arrhythmias that often go undetected.
 The high resolution enables our team to treat arrhythmias with more precision.

 Care for all types of arrhythmias: We’re the region’s leader in treating heart rhythm disorders, from the simple to complex, including:

 - Atrial flutter